Threepwood-7/qBittorrent-keyboard-shortcuts/README.md

 # qBittorrent-keyboard-shortcuts
-Documentation of qBittorrent keyboard shortcuts
+Documentation of qBittorrent keyboard shortcuts.
+Please note that some shortcuts are standard Windows shortcuts for any application, they are listed just for convenience of who does not know them.

 ## Main Window